 For some, it is forever too much to ever speak of, but for those who can, we try to say aloud what we saw and how we felt.
-To tell our stories of that day to those that were not born, or those still so young those 17 years ago.
+To tell our stories of that day to those that were not born, or those still so young those 19 years ago.
 We share with those that at that time were protected from the sights in life and on television sets.
 We share our stories so that those not impacted will know what those that lived through that day realize they cannot forget.
 On this yearly observance of what began as a simple and routine morning, we are given moments of silence to reflect with our thoughts.
-We choose our words with careful solemnity and speak what we lived that day, so that others can understand the gravity and incomprehension of how a beautiful morning could forever change a nation.
+We choose our words with careful solemnity and speak what we lived that day so that others can understand the gravity and incomprehension of how a beautiful morning could forever change a nation.

 It was surreal and unimaginable.
-For those living in the areas of New York and Washington there was a true sense of panic and palpable uncertainty of what we should do and where we should go.
+For those living in the areas of New York and Washington, there was a true sense of panic and palpable uncertainty of what we should do and where we should go.
 Life plans were instantly altered.
 Families and friends prioritized, careers rethought to help humanity over personal gain.
-As a law student, I went back to school expecting the strict expectations of reciting cases and analyzing issues, but instead sat stunned as professors spoke aloud about their doubts in their careers and their hopes for us in the future.
-All those that lived through that day can not forget.
+As a law student, I went back to school expecting the strict expectations of reciting cases and analyzing issues but instead sat stunned as professors spoke aloud about their doubts in their careers and their hopes for us in the future.
+All those that lived through that day cannot forget.
 That day changed so many lives and previous plans were rethought and new ways of life begun.
 We remember because we learn from retaining the past.
-We were individuals that morning, but after those events we were united as one.
+We were individuals that morning, but after those events, we were united as one.

 Originally published at www.huffingtonpost.com